When encoding PHP objects as JSON, all public properties of that object will be encoded in a JSON object.

 // Decode JSON objects as PHP objects $phpNative = Zend_Json::decode($encodedValue, Zend_Json::TYPE_OBJECT);

-Any objects thus decoded are returned as StdClass
+Any objects thus decoded are returned as StdClass objects

 with properties corresponding to the key/value pairs in the JSON